Autopsy: Deputy shot Casey Goodson Jr. 5 times in the back

 Shortly after the shooting, Tobin held a press conference where he called the shooting justified, a statement he later retracted.

 While Meade had been working with a U.S. Marshals task force earlier in the day, both the Marshals and the sheriff’s office later said he was on his own time when the shooting happened.

-Mark Collins, the deputy’s attorney, did not immediately respond to a request for comment.
+A coroner’s determination of entrance and exit wounds has no bearing on what actually happened that day, since it doesn’t explain how the individuals were positioned at the time, said Mark Collins, a defense attorney representing Meade.

+The coroner “can’t explain how a body was positioned — if they were bent over, if they were standing up straight, or how they were turned,” Collins said.

 The case remains under criminal investigation by the U.S. attorney’s office with help from the Justice Department’s Civil Rights Division.